Gusto + Jirav Cash Flow Forecasting Series

 Liquid assets: What liquid assets do you have?
 The most common example of a liquid asset is the cash you have in your checking and savings accounts.

 And that’s it!
-Having this information laid out before you start forecasting will make the process easier and clearer.
-In the second part of this series, we’ll learn how to use the cash flow forecasting template.
-Stay tuned.
+Having this information laid out before you start forecasting will make the forecasting process easier and clearer.
+Now it’s time to move on to part 2 in the process: Click here to learn how to use the cash flow forecasting template and build your own forecast.